 The Doctor of Nursing Practice (DNP) online program is designed in concert with the mission of the University and the Passan School of Nursing.
-The goal of the doctoral program is to produce knowledgeable, competent, and clinically proficient advanced-practice nurses with the skills and dispositions needed to serve in leadership capacities in their respective fields.
+The goal of the doctoral program is to produce knowledgeable, competent, and clinically proficient nurses who can advance clinical practice with the skills and dispositions needed to serve in leadership capacities in their respective fields.

 The primary elements of the program are applied research and clinical practice.
 These two elements are embedded in courses throughout the program with opportunities to apply acquired knowledge and skills to problems and practice in the students' respective fields.

 Wilkes University's fully online Doctor of Nursing Practice (DNP) is a practice-focused program grounded in applied research and clinical practice.
 The 30-credit DNP curriculum focuses on the latest scientific knowledge, information technology advances, and evolving public health policy.
 Our DNP program is designed to produce clinical leaders who can translate evidence-based research directly into practice.
 All Wilkes online DNP students also complete a mentored capstone Scholarly Project in a clinical setting.

 • Master of Science in Nursing degree - advanced practice registered nurse (APRN),